codio/knowledge/source/instructors/authoring/guides/markdown_content.rst

-To following is the code used to create the image above.
+The following is the code used to create the image above.
 Three code blocks are required for this display.

 .. code:: markdown